Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 ### Motivation

-To address my curiosity if I would earn well in 1990s with similar circumstances I have today.
-I got hold of the Income data from UCI machine learning repository.
-I built an entire pipeline starting from the Exploratory Data Analysis to choice of Machine Learning model comparing different ML models and then deployment on a microservice [Heroku](https://www.heroku.com/) so it can be used for prediction by anyone.
+To address my curiosity how much I would earn based on my current circumstances.
+I came across Income data from UCI machine learning repository and I decided to build an entire pipeline starting from the [exploratory data analysis](https://en.wikipedia.org/wiki/Exploratory_data_analysis) to choice of machine learning model, comparing the performance of different ML models and then deployment on a microservice [Heroku](https://www.heroku.com/) to let any one use it with a one line command.
 The task at hand is to determine the probability that a person makes over `$50k` a year.

 ### Dataset
-The dataset is available on the UCI website under the name of Adult Data Set/Census Income data.
+The dataset is available on the UCI website under the name of Adult Data Set.

-Link to the Data Set : [Adult_IncomeDataSet_url](https://archive.ics.uci.edu/ml/datasets/adult)
+Link to the Data Set : [Adult Income Data Set_URL](https://archive.ics.uci.edu/ml/datasets/adult)

-Characteristics of the data are as shown below : <br>
+Description of the dataset : <br>

 ![](../imgs/DataDscription1.PNG)

-Out of the total `48842` entries, Training dataset contains `32561` and the remaining `16281` are the Test dataset entries.
-For now lets only load the training dataset for exploratory data analysis and keep the test data unseen till we come to training machine learning models.
+Out of the total `48842` entries, training dataset contains `32561` entries and the remaining `16281` are the test dataset entries.
+There are 14 features and 1 response column(income class) containing values `<=$50k` and `>$50k`.
+For now lets only load the training dataset for exploratory data analysis and keep the test data unseen till we come to validating the machine learning models.

 Its a binary classification problem, lets assign `0` to the entries with income `<=$50k` and `1` to income `>$50k` and add new `target` column.
 The training data set head with 16 columns looks as shown below :